Parental Rights Amendment (HJRes. 38)

 What You Can Do

-Right now, you can promote the Parental Rights Amendment in Congress by encouraging your own U.S. representative to sign on as a cosponsor to HJRes.
+Right now, you can encourage your U.S. representative to sign on as a cosponsor to HJRes.
 38. Here’s how you can help:

 Your message can simply be something like this:

 I live in Rep. _____’s district, and I value the role of parents in the life of a child.
 I’m calling to urge my representative to contact Annie Clark in Rep. Debbie Lesko’s office and sign on as a cosponsor of HJRes.
 38, the Parental Rights Amendment.
-Parents, not the government, have the fundamental right to decide what is best for their child.
 Please sign on to cosponsor this vital safeguard for my children and for America’s families.

 You can also download a one-page factsheet about the Amendment to print or share online.